 A.1.1.
-Name and legal form
+Activities of the Entity

-SOLUNION SEGUROS DE CRÉDITO, Compañía Internacional de Seguros y Reaseguros, S.A. (hereinafter SOLUNION or "the Company") is a company with the sole corporate purpose of carrying out insurance and reinsurance transactions in credit, and transactions supplementary, ancillary or related to this object to the extent allowed by insurance legislation.
+Solunion Seguros, Compañía Internacional de Seguros y Reaseguros, S.A. is a company with the sole corporate purpose of carrying out insurance and reinsurance transactions in credit and bonding branches, and transactions supplementary, ancillary or related to this object to the extent allowed by insurance legislation.